Asthma symptoms are often worse at night and may disrupt sleep. These worsened symptoms may include:

 Minimize psychological stress: Seeing a therapist and using relaxation exercises such as yoga and journal writing are good ways to lower stress.
 If you have a clinical condition, such as generalized anxiety disorder or depression, certain medications may be helpful.

 Treat GERD: You can start treating GERD by avoiding foods that are high in both saturated fats, such as fatty meats, fried foods, whole milk, and chocolate.
 Caffeine in coffee or tea, spicy foods, some acidic citrus juices, and soft drinks can irritate the esophagus, as well, so limit or avoid them.
-Over-the-counter medications, such as Tums, Maalox, Prilosec, or Zantac, are helpful for decreasing GERD symptoms.
+Over-the-counter medications, such as Tums, Maalox, or Prilosec, are helpful for decreasing GERD symptoms.
 If these methods don’t help, you can also visit your doctor for a prescription medication, such as Axid.

 Maintain a healthy weight: Obesity is a risk factor for both nocturnal asthma and GERD.
 Eating a balanced diet is important.
 Swap foods high in saturated fats and refined carbohydrates for foods that are high in protein, unsaturated fats, and fiber.
 A registered dietitian is a helpful person to consult, and most insurers cover these visits.
 Starting an exercise routine is also important for getting to your optimal weight.
 Try incorporating the following types of exercise into your program: